rohilshah95/BotsUp/deploymentSteps.md

 What we mean by deploy-ready is that there are certain steps before running the playbook that needs to be done manually.

-**1. Generating ssh keys of the environment and adding it to the Git Repo needed to be cloned**
+1. Generating ssh keys of the environment and adding it to the Git Repo needed to be cloned
     As we are cloning Git Repo in our ansible playbook to deploy the application, the ssh public key of the machine you are cloning it into needs to be added to the GitHub settings.
 The following are the steps to do so, Run the command on the VCL environment:

 	```user@virtualenv$ ssh-keygen```